How Does HIV Progress In Your Body?

 Within 2-4 weeks after HIV infection, many, but not all, people develop flu-like symptoms, often described as “the worst flu ever.”
 Symptoms can include fever, swollen glands, sore throat, rash, muscle and joint aches and pains, and headache.
 This is called “acute retroviral syndrome” (ARS) or “primary HIV infection,” and it’s the body’s natural response to the HIV infection.

 During this early period of infection, large amounts of virus are being produced in your body.
 The virus uses CD4 count to replicate and destroys them in the process.
 Because of this, your CD4 cells can fall rapidly.
 Eventually your immune response will begin to bring the level of virus in your body back down to a level called a viral set point, which is a relatively stable level of virus in your body.
 At this point, your CD4 count begins to increase, but it may not return to pre-infection levels.
 It may be particularly beneficial to your health to begin ART during this stage.

-It is important to be aware that you are at particularly high risk of transmitting HIV to your sexual or drug using partners during this stage because the levels of HIV in your blood stream are very high.
+During the acute HIV infection stage, you are at high risk of transmitting HIV to your sexual or drug using partners because the levels of HIV in your blood stream are very high.
 For this reason, it is very important to take steps to reduce your risk of transmission.